Search-Adaptor: Embedding Customization for Information Retrieval: Experiments

 One of the biggest advantages of Search-Adaptor is that it can be applied on top of any API-based LLM -- without having access to the parameters of LLMs, Search-Adaptor can further improve the retrieval performance.
 This is particularly important as the state-of-the-art LLMs are actually API-based models (owned by companies).

-As can be seen in Table~\ref{tab:API-based-result}, we demonstrate the retrieval performance improvements on top of API-based text embedding models across 13 datasets from the BEIR repository.
-On average, Search-Adaptor achieves 0.0269 and 0.0270 nDCG@10 improvements for both Google and OpenAI text embedding APIs.
-For some datasets, the improvements are quite significant indeed -- e.g., 0.1379 with Arguana, 0.0901 with Scifact datasets.
+As can be seen in Fig.~\ref{fig:API-based-result-beir} and Table~\ref{tab:API-based-result-beir-openai}, we demonstrate the retrieval performance improvements on top of API-based text embedding models across 14 datasets from the BEIR repository.
+On average, Search-Adaptor achieves 0.0475 and 0.0349 nDCG@10 improvements for both Google and OpenAI text embedding APIs.
+The improvements of some datasets are quite significant indeed -- e.g., 0.1739 with Arguana, 0.0856 with Scifact datasets.

+We also compare with OpenAI’s embedding customization solutions (OpenAI's solution)\footnote{\url{https://github.com/openai/openai-cookbook/blob/main/examples/Customizing_embeddings.ipynb}}.
+Table~\ref{tab:API-based-result-beir-openai} shows worse performance compared to not only Search-Adaptor but also Zero-shot OpenAI embedding in terms of ranking metrics (nDCG@10).
+OpenAI's solution tries to solve classification problems between positive and negatively correlated text pairs.
+It adds “random negatives” to their positive paired samples and try to distinguish between positive and “random negative” pairs using MSE loss.
+This problem is much easier than the retrieval problem (that Search-Adaptor tries to solve), where the task is to identify the positive pairs from all possible negative pairs (including hard negatives).
+Also, Search-Adaptor utilizes ranking loss while OpenAI's solution utilizes MSE loss (which is beneficial for classification or regression problems).
+Lastly, OpenAI's solution does not have regularizations that mitigate the high risks of overfitting when the number of query-corpus pairs is small.